vlizBE/dcafs/README.md

 ## Running it
 ### Windows
-* If you have java11+ installed properly, just doubleclick the dcafs*.jar
+* If you have java17+ installed properly, just doubleclick the dcafs*.jar
-  * If extra folders and a settings.xml appear, this worked
+  * If extra folders and a settings.xml appear, this worked.
-* If java 11+ isn't installed properly, check the installation step
+* If java 17+ isn't installed properly, check the installation step.

 ### Linux
 * In a terminal